radebe49/futureproof/RETRY_TESTS_QUICK_START.md

 3. Create new account
 4. Copy the address (starts with 5)

-**Option B**: Use any valid Westend address
+**Option B**: Use any valid Polkadot address

-- Get from faucet page: https://faucet.polkadot.io/westend
+- Get from faucet page: https://faucet.polkadot.io/paseo
 - Or use a friend's address
-- Any valid SS58 address works now!
+- Any valid SS58 or Ethereum address works now!

 ---